nightmode/feri/docs/extension-specific-info.md

 }
 ```

-The above code loops through the types array and adds a build task called 'gz' to the end of the tasks list for each particular extension.
+The above code loops through the types array and adds a build task called 'gz' to the end of the tasks list for each file extension.

-Feel free to change the types array to whatever extensions you like.
+Feel free to change the types array to whatever file extensions you like.

 Note: Feri will only generate a file like `index.html.gz` when `index.html` needs to be built.
 Running `feri --republish` or `feri --forcebuild` once after enabling Gzip will ensure the creation of all relevant files.